 The show is only 10 episodes now, but the plan is to get out episodes every week for at least 1 year to build a library of knowledge that new and experienced sourcers can learn from by hearing how other people in our community do their work.
 So, anyone in the community who wants to hear about how other sourcers got into the industry and how they work, should follow along every week on the Show’s youtube channel.

 As a sourcing expert tell us about your three favorite sourcing tools?

 Sourcing is more than just identifying prospect candidates for me.
 The hardest part of what we do is engaging prospective candidates.
 So, my favorite tools at the moment help me do that.

 - Video Email tools: BombBomb, Loom, Vydiyard.
-I always try to use video email as it is faster to record and send a personal email to someone than to write a personalised cold email.
+I always try to use video email as it is faster to record and send a personal email to someone than to write a personalized cold email.